Salem Radio Network News Tuesday, November 4, 2025

 Audio By Carbonatix

-(Reuters) -Microsoft said on Saturday that its Microsoft Azure users may experience increased latency due to multiple undersea fiber cuts in the Red Sea.
+Microsoft on Saturday said that its Microsoft Azure users may experience increased latency due to multiple undersea fiber cuts in the Red Sea.

 “We do expect higher latency on some traffic that previously traversed through the Middle East.
-Network traffic that does not traverse through the Middle East is not impacted.
-We’ll continue to provide daily updates, or sooner if conditions change,” Microsoft said.
+Network traffic that does not traverse through the Middle East is not impacted,” Microsoft said.

-(Reporting by Harshita Meenaktshi in Bengaluru, Editing by Franklin Paul)
+(Reporting by Harshita Meenaktshi and Shivani Tanna in Bengaluru, Editing by Franklin Paul and Christina Fincher)

 Previous